Oracle Enterprise Manager: Functionality

 Oracle Enterprise Manager performs much of its activity through intelligent agents which Oracle Corporation refers to as Oracle Management Agents.
 These run as autonomous proxy processes on a managed node, and perform execution and monitoring tasks for Oracle Enterprise Manager, communicating using the Hypertext Transfer Protocol (HTTP or HTTPS).
 By default, upon installation, the OMA enables several packs (Change Management, Performance & Tuning, Diagnostics and Configuration Management) without any regard to what a customer has licensed.
 Users need to de-select unlicensed packs after installing the agent on a target database.

 Implementation

 OEM uses by default the SYSMAN schema in an Oracle database as a super-administrator account/repository.
 Utility programs such as emctl or emdctl carry out actual functions.
 OEM also provides a command-line alternative, EMCLI (EM command line interface) with verbs to provide the same functionality as the UI-based EM.

+Components

+The Oracle Management Server (OMS) is a software system that functions as a middle tier between Oracle intelligent agents and Oracle management consoles.
+The system may operate on multiple nodes and by default uses a schema named DBSNMP.
+Through this system, database administrators may view and control their OEM domain(s).

+An OMS has special links with a repository database, used for storing OEM details.